 - For all assignments, you must first read the chapter in your text.
 Then, reference your assignment from this list for specific completion requirements and details.
-Then you must Log in to LAULIMA: RESOURCES and watch any assigned videos or complete any assigned worksheets/tables/etc. After you complete the activities in LAULIMA: RESOURCES, you will log in to LAULIMA: ASSIGNMENTS, TESTS, AND SURVEYS to submit your answer to my critical thinking question and/or upload your assignment under the appropriate chapter assessment. - If Laulima experiences an error while you are typing your answer, once you hit submit you will lose your work; so, it is recommended that you type answers into a word processing program, save, then copy/paste into Laulima's "Assignments, Tests, and Surveys" to submit to your instructor. - Keep saved assignments in a file for future reference, studying, and "just in case." - Late assignments will not be accepted.
+Then you must Log in to LAULIMA: RESOURCES and watch any assigned videos or complete any assigned worksheets/tables/etc. After you complete the activities in LAULIMA: RESOURCES, you will log in to LAULIMA: ASSIGNMENTS, TESTS, AND SURVEYS to submit your answer to my critical thinking question and/or upload your answer under the appropriate chapter question. - Any answer not submitted under the correct specific question/assignment will result in a "0." - If Laulima experiences an error while you are typing your answer, once you hit submit you will lose your work; so, it is recommended that you type answers into a word processing program, save, then copy/paste into Laulima's "Assignments, Tests, and Surveys" to submit to your instructor. - Keep saved assignments in a file for future reference, studying, and "just in case." - Late assignments will not be accepted.
 Please see schedule for due dates. - Read any Announcements already posted and you are encouraged to check announcements weekly for important course/assignment update information.